 Performance-based testing in the Network+ exam

-The first command releases the current DHCP lease and the second command requests a new lease.
+The first command releases the current DHCP lease, and the second command requests a new lease.

 Performance-based testing in the Security+ exam

-As an example, you might be asked to calculate the hash on a file and when you click the button, the simulated environment will put you into a command prompt simulation.
-If you type in dir and press Enter, you’ll see the files in the directory and you might have the md5sum or sha1sum executable file.
+The current version of Security+, SY0-601, launched on Nov.
+12, 2020, and consists of performance-based testing questions.
+Once again, you may see scenarios involving the command prompt.
+For example, you might be asked to calculate the hash on a file, and when you click the button, the simulated environment will put you into a command prompt simulation.
+If you type in dir and press Enter, you’ll see the files in the directory, and you might have the md5sum or sha1sum executable file.